VoirDiary/VoirDiary/_posts/2021-06-25-Democracy-Vouchers.md

 Now there are some restrictions on which candidates are eligible to receive funding from the vouchers.
 They must:
 •	have previously raised $1,500-$6,000;
 •	agree to campaign finance restrictions (like accepting no more than a certain amount of non-voucher donations per any individual contributor);
-•	agree to cap campaign spending to a determined limit;
+•	agree to cap campaign spending to a determined limit; and
 •	have not received contributions from entities with more than $250k in service contracts with the city.

 But there’s one catch – when you submit a Democracy Voucher, your name and your selection(s) are publicly displayed on the city website.
 So, you better be willing to stand behind your vote!